Your Chance to Fly a WWII Legend!

 The single-engine P-40 Warhawk made its debut in 1939 and was one of the premier aircraft flown by Allied Forces in World War II.
 Some know the P-40 as the “Tomahawk” or “Kittyhawk”.

-Schedule an introductory flight or complete pilot training.
+Look forward to an introductory flight or complete pilot training.

-Where are P-40 flights offered?
+Where will P-40 flights be offered?

 Can I experience aerobatics?

 Most likely yes, but the final flight profile is determined by your flight instructor pilot.

 Yes, but we recommend waiting to purchase until we have a date when flights will be available again.